mirfanalvi/mirfanalvi.github.io/index.md

 1. first item in list
 2. second item in list

+So now I will add in a figure

 ![this is alt-text for this figure](https://uiuc-ischool-dataviz.github.io/spring2019online/week04/data/littleCorgiInHat.png)

+I will add another figure

 ![this is alt-text for screenshot figure](https://github.com/mirfanalvi/mirfanalvi.github.io/blob/main/github_screenshot1.png?raw=true)